 I’ve recently had the idea of developing an electronic tool, a digital version of the Product Canvas.
 The canvas is a multi-dimensional product backlog that allows teams to properly capture the user experience including the user interaction and the user interface design.
-Since I published the canvas in July 2012, I have received lots of encouraging feedback.
-Some of it suggested an electronic version, and Johan Steenkamp started to work on a free, web-based product canvas as part of his BMFiddle.
+Since I published the template in July 2012, I have received lots of encouraging feedback.
+Some people suggested an electronic version, and Johan Steenkamp started to work on a free, web-based product canvas as part of his BMFiddle.

-After loosely collaborating with Johan for a couple of months, I was wondering if an enhanced digital canvas would be a good idea.
-It was like weighing up which pill to take: Take the blue one and leave the tool development to Johan, or take the red one and commit time, money, and energy?
+After loosely collaborating with Johan for a couple of months, I was wondering if I should offer an enhanced digital canvas myself.
 To help me make the right choice, I created a vision board for a new electronic product canvas.
 But before I introduce the board to you, let me briefly remind you what the vision board is all about.

 The product vision board captures the initial ideas and assumptions for a new product, as the following picture illustrates.

 The board above describes the overarching vision that guides the product.
 It states who should use and purchase the product (Target Group), why people would want to use and buy it (Needs), what the key product features are (Product), and why the organisation should invest money in the product (Value).